 - Add the fish fillets and cover them with some of the sauce.
 Reduce heat to low, cover and simmer until fish is cooked through, 8 to 12 minutes.
 Serve with rice.

-Pescado Veracruzana Variations
+Pescado Veracruzana Notes and Variations

 - Red snapper is the fish most commonly used for this dish, but any firm white fish fillet will do.
 In Mexico, the fish is sometimes left whole for this preparation.